Residential recycling report

 - 1997 was the first full year of recycling for single-family dwellings.

 - In November 2001, on-site recycling collection was made available to all multi-family dwellings, including apartments, condominiums and townhouses.

 - In September 2003, recycling became easier than ever.
-The list of recyclable items was expanded to include all plastic containers with a recycling triangle on the bottom of the container.
-And no more sorting.
-Cans, bottles, jars, containers, papers, magazines and cardboard can be tossed right into blue boxes and recycling bins.
+The list of recyclable items was expanded to include all empty plastic containers and no more sorting.
+Cans, bottles, jars, containers, paper, magazines and cardboard can be tossed right into the recycling.

-- In October 2012, we introduced automated recycling collection city-wide.
-We provided every single family home with a 240 litre recycling cart.
+- In October 2012, automated recycling collection was introduced city-wide.
+Every single family home was provided with a 240 litre recycling cart.
 From October to December 2012, we collected nearly 25% more recycling than during the same period in 2011.

-We could always be recycling more—we have found that more than one million dollars worth of aluminum cans is going to the landfill each year.
+We could always be recycling more.
+It is estimated that around one million dollars' worth of aluminum cans is going to the landfill each year.